puppetlabs/puppetlabs-node_encrypt/README.md

       `node_encrypt::file` type.
     * This can be used to generate text to pass to other types if/when they add support for this module.
+* `node_encrypt::certificates`
+    * This class will synchronize certificates to all compile masters.

 The simplest usage is like the example shown in the [Overview](#overview).
 This defined type accepts most of the standard file parameters and simply encrypts the